-Forecast says rolling waves end of channel and winds 15 with gusts.
+At this beer can race, much of the core crew was away, leaving just three long timers.
+Add three somewhat recent mates, then cap off with two first timers.
+Forecast says rolling waves end of channel, winds 15 with gusts.
 There’s a sizable draw of boats tonight and we hit the start first, maintaining a lead two-thirds of the way down the channel.
 Skipper eases into his lowside corner.
-Comme d’habitude, we initiate the main in-main/out dance through waves and puffs, then he says, “You’re driving the boat.”
-As a reminder, this is a Beneteau 36.7 with unmodified rudder.
-It’s a tippy-touchy boat prone to vigorous instant spin-outs, but her max performance is usually right on that verge.
+Comme d’habitude, we initiate the main in-main out, then says, “You’re driving the boat.”
+This is a Beneteau 36.7 with unmodified rudder.
+It’s a tippy-touchy boat prone to vigorous instant spin-outs, with max performance usually right on the verge.
 She’s got a mainsheet block which moves along the traveler located front of wheel.

-Roughly one-fourth way down the channel Jack decides to stand in the cockpit (granted we’re constantly varying between 5 and 20-degree heel).
+Roughly one-fourth way down the channel, Jack decides to stand in the cockpit (we’re constantly varying between 5 and 20-degree heel).
 He’s looking at the main, then he’s got his hands on the boom, pulling it in.
 I’ll ignore it because he’s looking at skipper (heavens no, why look to the girl who is trimming?).
 Skipper gives him a quick explanation that the sail is right as-is.
 Jack remains standing with hands on the boom, still trying to muscle it windward.

 Getting fed up, I finally say, “Please don’t move the sail.”
-He sits aside me, making overt glances up, then right at me, then back at the sail.
+He sits aside me, making overt glances up, then directly at me, then back at the sail.
 His advice chatter continues in a lowered tone so only I can hear it.